hdavid16/InventoryManagement.jl/README.md

 The following features are not currently supported:

 - Alternate bills of materials (see [Bill of Materials](#graph-specific)) for the same product are not supported.
 This is particularly relevant for chemical systems.
 However, the following workarounds can be done:
   - If the alternate reaction pathway has a byproduct then the main product can be included as a co-product of the bill of materials for the other one.
-For example: `B + C -> A` and `D -> A + E`.
-The column for product `A` can have the bill of material: `[0 -1 -1 0 0]`.
-The column for product `E` can have the bill of materials: `[1 0 0 -1 0]`.
+For example: A system with 5 materials (`:A-:E`) can have two ways to produce `:A` `:B + :C -> :A` and `:D -> :A + :E`.
+The column for product `:A` can have the bill of material: `[0 -1 -1 0 0]`.
+The column for product `:E` can have the bill of materials: `[1 0 0 -1 0]`.
+However, `:A` will only be produced by the second pathway if a request for `:D` is made.
   - Make a copy of the material to specify an alternate pathway.
+This will require specifying parameters for the copied material throughout the network.

 ## Inventory replenishment policies